 5) This policy shall not apply when items are being purchased utilizing the State of Indiana’s Quantity Purchase Agreement (QPA) procedure.

+6) All purchases and public works documents for purchases or projects of less than $50,000.00 do not require Greenfield Board of Public Works and Safety approval other than through the standard claim process of the City of Greenfield, Indiana.

-SECTION 8: STATE PURCHASING POLICIES (Indiana State Statute IC 5-22-8)
+SECTION 8: STATE PURCHASING POLICIES (Indiana State Statute IC 5-22-8, 5-22-8-3 and 36-1-12-4)